zeux/zeux.github.io/_posts/2019-02-17-flavors-of-simd.md

 excerpt_separator: <!--more-->
 ---

 During development of [meshoptimizer](https://github.com/zeux/meshoptimizer) a question that comes up relatively often is "should this algorithm use SIMD?".
 The library is performance-oriented, but SIMD doesn't always provide significant performance benefits - unfortunately, the use of SIMD can make the code less portable and less maintainable, so this tradeoff has to be resolved on a case by case basis.
-When performance is of utmost importance, such as vertex/index codecs, separate SIMD implementations for SSE and NEON instruction need to be developed and maintained.
-In other cases it's helpful to understand how much SIMD can help.
+When performance is of utmost importance, such as vertex/index codecs, separate SIMD implementations for SSE and NEON instruction sets need to be developed and maintained.
+In other cases it's helpful to understand how much SIMD can help to make the decision.
 Today we will go through the exercise of accelerating sloppy mesh simplifier, a new algorithm that was recently added to the library, using SSEn/AVXn instruction sets.

 <!--more-->